BonsonW/slorado/README.md

 ## Testing

 After running on a test dataset, you can use minimap2 to align the reads to the reference and calculate the identity score statistics.
-If the identity score statistics are close enough to what we expect from these models then things are good.
+If the identity score statistics are close enough to what we expect from these models, then things are good.

 A script to calculate basecalling accuracy is provided:
 ```